 The Mind Trust is committed to launching high-quality schools in Indianapolis that expand opportunities for students across the city.
 With the nation’s strongest charter law and the nationally unique Innovation Network School law, we believe Indianapolis is the best city in the country to open new schools.

 The Mind Trust currently supports four school creation pathways.

-The Mind Trust created the fellowship in 2014 in partnership with the Indianapolis Public Schools (IPS) and the Mayor’s Office of Education Innovation to launch Innovation Network Schools within Indy’s largest district.
+The Mind Trust created the Innovation School Fellowship in 2014 in partnership with Indianapolis Public Schools (IPS) and the Mayor’s Office of Education Innovation to launch Innovation Network Schools within Indy’s largest district.
 Fellows have the unprecedented opportunity to launch schools that have the freedoms and flexibilities of charter schools and the financial support and services of a district school, including a school building at little to no cost.

 The Charter School Fellowship launched in 2016 to support the development and replication of high-quality charter schools in Indianapolis.
 These schools are fully autonomous and are accountable to their charter school authorizer for increasing student achievement.
-Schools launched through the Charter School Fellowship usually launch as independent charter schools, though in some cases have pursued Innovation School status with Indianapolis Public Schools.
+Schools launched through the Charter School Fellowship usually launch as independent charter schools, though in some cases have pursued Innovation School status with IPS.

 Each fellow receives one or two years salary at up to $100,000 a year, healthcare, and benefits as they develop their school model.
 What’s more, fellows access:

 The Mind Trust seeks highly effective leaders, teachers, and charter operators with a proven track record of success and an entrepreneurial mindset.
 View our past fellows and their school models to see what experience our Fellows brought to the Fellowship and what innovations their school models feature.